 The Volkswagen camper van has undergone quite a journey since it was initially introduced as a concept sketch in 1947, going on to become an instantly recognisable cultural icon over the decades.
 Nowadays, these ‘vans continue to offer comfortable and innovative bases, both for driving as every day vehicles and for touring in.
 In this guide, we’re rounding up the best VW campervans.

-The Volkswagen campervan celebrated its 75th anniversary in 2022 and these iconic ‘vans remain among the best vans for camper conversion.
+The Volkswagen campervan celebrated its 75th anniversary in 2022 and these iconic ‘vans remain among the best vans for a camper conversion.
 In fact, in 2023, the 200,000th VW California was produced in Hanover since Volkswagen had taken production in-house, a milestone that was all the more impressive considering it had only passed 100,000 in 2017.

 The best Volkswagen camper van: